-Protect the tranquillity of the environment and prevent the loss of dark skies, for the benefit of the residents, visitors, and wildlife.
+Protect the tranquillity of the environment including preventing the loss of "Dark Skies Status", for the benefit of the wildlife, residents, and visitors.

 Resist any development or road scheme likely to have an adverse effect on tranquillity or dark skies by ensuring that appropriate lighting is installed.